remarcmij/hyf-people-es6/README.md

 ## Getting started

 1. Clone the project from GitHub to a local project folder on your development machine.
+Then type:

+    `npm install`

 2. Install `json-server` as a global npm package: